zhibindeng/Personal/index.md

 ## Zhibin Deng (邓智斌)
 Associate Professor

-School of Economics and Management Sciences, University of Chinese Academy of Sciences
+School of Economics and Management Sciences

+University of Chinese Academy of Sciences

 Phone: +86-10-82680681